Frequently Asked Questions (FAQs)

-- You will have 5 days to accept the new offer.
-The time frame to respond to the offer may shorten as the 2021-2022 school nears/opens.
+- You will have 2-5 days to accept the new offer.
+The time frame to respond to the offer gets shorter in July/August as the new school year nears.

 - If you don’t respond to the offer, you will lose the offer and your spot on that school’s waitlist.